July 18, 2019

 Stay in the Know

 There is a skills gap in most organizations in order to flourish in a digital world.
-Building proficiencies for technologies like AI, machine learning, and data analytics is becoming increasingly important as enterprises expand their presence and compete digitally.
+Building proficiencies for technologies like AI, machine learning, data analytics, and gamification in business is becoming increasingly important as enterprises expand their presence and compete digitally.

 Gamification’s Cross-Generational Appeal